Although charms can be deployed in isolation, they are typically used alongside

 Bundles may optionally include a machine specification, which allows you to set

-up specific machines and then to place units of your applications on those
+up specific machines and then to place application units on those machines

-which will install one unit of the MySQL application on machine 0 and the other on machine 1.
+This will install one unit of the MySQL application on machine '0' and the other on machine '1'.

 The output from